Prescription Sleeping Pills

 - Nonbenzodiazepines (Sonata, Lunesta, Ambien)

 This type of sleep medication—commonly known as Z-drugs—is known as a sedative-hypnotic.
+By chemical structure and mechanism of action, Z-drugs are closely related to their benzodiazepine cousins.
 Medications such as zaleplon, zolpidem, and eszopiclone work by binding to the brain’s GABA receptors to promote relaxation and make falling asleep easier.

 - Benzodiazepines (Restoril, Halcion, Xanax)

 Many benzodiazepines are used as an anti-anxiety medication due to their sedative effect.
 Benzodiazepines work by binding to GABA receptors like Z-drugs but are far more addictive.

 This type of sleeping pill is an over-the-counter medication.
 Antihistamines contain diphenhydramine, a habit-forming chemical that causes drowsiness by increasing dopamine in the brain.

 Common drugs under this category include suvorexant and ramelteon and are considered a newer, safer alternative to many sleep medications due to their lack of side effects.